Amla, Madhya Pradesh: Education

-Worship Locations
+Worship locations

 A Hanuman Mandir is situated near Govind Colony.
-A temple of Renuka Mata is located in Chhawal.And near it, the remains of ancient Buddhist idols of Bodhisatva Avalokiteshvara and vajarpani are seen in Kajali Kanojia and a very beautiful Buddhist temple is also located in Bhimnagar, in which Buddhist followers from all over the country and abroad keep visiting.
+A temple of Renuka Mata is located in Chhawal.And near it, the remains of ancient Buddhist idols of Bodhisatva Avalokiteshvara and vajarpani are seen in Kajali & Kanojia and a very beautiful Buddhist temple is also located in Bhimnagar, in which Buddhist followers from all over the country and abroad keep visiting.

-A beautiful Shani Mandir located in Gorakshnath Colony in Amla adorned with Graceful Murtis of Lord Shani Dev, Lord Hanuman, Lord Shiva's Family and Navgraha Murtis.
+A Shani Mandir located in Gorakshnath Colony in Amla adorned with Murtis of Lord Shani Dev, Lord Hanuman, Lord Shivas Family, Navgraha Murtis and Shaligram Stone.
 Mandir was recently inaugurated on 19 December 2021.
+The Mandir is built in memories of Shri Phool Singh Thakur's beloved parents, Shri Indal Singh Thakur and Shrimati Savitri Devi Thakur.

 Demographics

 As of a 2011 Indian census, Amla had a population of 30,215, including 15,562 males and 14,653 females.
 Children aged 0–6 number 3,141, 10.40% of the total.
 The female sex ratio is 942 against the state average of 931.
 The child sex ratio in Amla is around 961 compared to the Madhya Pradesh state average of 918.

 The literacy rate is 89.04%, higher than the state average of 69.32%.
 The male literacy is around 94.36%, while the female literacy rate is around 83.38%.

 The population density is 4,728 persons per km2.